sonic-net/SONiC/doc/SONiC_OC_NTP_HLD.md

 ntp trusted-key 2
 ```

-This command adds the list of key numbers that the NTP server must provide in its NTP packets in order for the NTP clients
+NTP server uses this command to add a list of key numbers that the NTP server must provide in its NTP packets in order for the NTP clients to synchronize to it.
-to synchronize to it.
+NTP client must configure a list with this command if it desires to authenticate the NTP server with any of the key number.

 ##### ntp server key
 ```
 ntp server 99.1.1.1 key 1
 ```

-This command configures the key expected from a specific NTP server.
+NTP client uses this command to configure the key expected from a specific NTP server.

 ### 1.1.2 Backend mechanisms to support configuration and get